Architecture Overview

 -

-Fillers are market participants who help users execute intents for a fee.
+Solvers are market participants who help users execute intents for a fee.
 For the Alpha release of the system, the architecture is optimized for applications that fill intents for their own users.

 High-Level System Architecture